omarghader/omarghader.github.io/_posts/2015-09-03-executing-r-from-java-using-jri-library.markdown

 date: 2015-09-03T13:03:09+02:00
 ---

-R is a very powerfull language designed for mathematics and statistics.
+R is a very powerful language designed for mathematics and statistics.
 It became one of the best data analysis tools due to its performance and its syntax simplicity.
-R can import dataset or generate a csv file with 1 line of code.
+R can import datasets or generate a csv file with 1 line of code.

-So, It will very useful to useful to use R with one of the most known programming languages : JAVA.
-After using JRI library, i will show you how to assign variables, run R scripts.... in Java.
+So, It will be very important to use R with one of the most known programming languages : JAVA.
+Using JRI library, i will show you how to assign variables, run R scripts.... in Java.

 ###Initializing R engine
 {% highlight java %}